Quick Verdict

 There is a category of cost that does not appear in any standard automation pricing comparison: the risk that the platform itself changes in a way that materially affects your cost or operational continuity.

 This risk is not hypothetical.
-Here is what has actually happened across these three platforms in recent years:
+Here is what has happened across these three platforms in recent years:

 How to price platform risk into your decision: